I’m an Introvert, and This Is How I Enjoyed Marrakech

 Introvert‑Friendly Cafés

-- Or riad‑style spaces where you’re more guest than “table to turn”.
+Look for cafés with courtyards full of plants, rooftop terraces with separate corners, or riad‑style spaces where you’re more guest than “table to turn”.

 Plan your day around one sight + one café, not ten attractions.